-Truth and reality in photography are favorite topics of mine.
-One day I may end up writing a book addressing such topics.
-For now I’II explore the discussion around some architectural photos I made in the old town of Bruges in Flemish Belgium.
+One day I may end up writing a book about such things.
+But, for now, let's explore the concepts of truth and reality in photography through a photo exploration of the old town of Bruges in Flemish Belgium.

 Most folks still buy into the myth that a photograph is a factual rendition of reality.
 It's not.
 It’s about what you see and how your life experiences effect how you perceive what it is you've seen.

 As no two people are exactly the same we must, therefore, all see the world differently.

 As a consequence the photos we make must also be different to those made by other people.